dannythorne/MakingMinecraft_Take02/README.md

      ![](./ScreenCaps/block_gameobject_hide.png)

-     That game object should no longer appears in the scene.
-It is still listed in the `Hierarchy View` but a bit dimmed.
+     That game object should no longer appear in the scene.
+It is still listed in the `Hierarchy View` although dimmed.

 ### Drops